ankaAR/bestiario5e/_creatures/chasme.md

 ### Acciones

 ***Proboscis.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 16 (4d6 + 2) puntos de daño perforante plus 24 (7d6) necrotic damage, and the target's hit point maximum is reduced by an amount equal to the necrotic damage taken.
+Impacto: 16 (4d6 + 2) puntos de daño perforante más 24 (7d6) necrotic damage, and the target's hit point maximum is reduced by an amount equal to the necrotic damage taken.
 If this effect reduces a creature's hit point maximum to 0, the creature dies.
 This reduction to a creature's hit point maximum lasts until the creature finishes a long rest or until it is affected by a spell like greater restoration .

 ***Variant: Summon Demon (1/Día).*** The demon chooses what to summon and attempts a magical summoning.